ai-robotics-estonia/2023_Validating-applicability-of-an-artificial-intelligence-based-optimization-model/README.md

 The challenge was critical as it directly impacted the efficiency, cost, and quality of production processes.
 Improving these factors was essential for maintaining competitiveness and meeting increasing demand.

-The investment aimed to develop and implement AI-based optimization models to streamline production processes and significantly improve throughput, cost, and quality.
+The investment aimed to validate and implement AI-based optimization models to streamline production processes and significantly improve throughput, cost, and quality.
 ### Data Sources
 - Production data from the DIMUSA MES system (Solution developed by Taltech))
 - Historical production records (Siemens Plant Simulation- Scandinor Virtual Factory)